Flea Control Tips

 What can I do to get the fleas off my pet?

 Effective flea control must rid the dog fleas and it must rid the dog’s environment of fleas.
 In case your dog remains indoors and you do not have other pets that come in from the outside, environmental control is relatively an easy task.
 However, the dog that goes outdoors or stays outdoors presents a considerable challenge.
-It may be impossible to completely rid the environment of fleas under these circumstances, though flea control tips guide should still be endeavored.
-When the dog is free-roaming or other animals are allowed access to the dog’s garden, the task of flea control becomes even more easier said than done.
+It may be impossible to completely rid the environment of fleas under these circumstances, though flea control tips guide should still have endeavored.
+When the dog is free-roaming or other animals are allowed access to the dog’s garden, the task of flea control becomes even easier said than done.

 What can I do for my pet?

-It is always imperative to treat your pet for fleas all year round, and do all the animals in the household.
+It is always imperative to treat your pet for fleas all year round and do all the animals in the household.
 There is a variety of flea control preventative products on the market.
 When talking to flea control tips experts they will best suit your pet and budget with the right product.
-Most products are used only in a monthly basis, for your convenience.
+Most products are used only on a monthly basis, for your convenience.
 They are topical or oral.
 Products strongly recommended are Advantage, Revolution, Advantix, Frontline, and Comfortis.

 These flea control tips are provided to you from Graeme Stephens an IICRC 2001 Master Restoration Technician.
-For more pest flea control help phone 0800 199-399, or alternatively email Auckland Steam n Dry flea control services.
+For more pest flea control help phone 0800 199-399, or alternatively, email Auckland Steam n Dry flea control services.